Tuition Costs and Fees

-c There are additional costs which vary according to personal choice for a required service plan.
-Mobile broadband currently includes third generation (3G) and fourth generation (4G) networks.
+c There are additional costs, which vary according to personal choice, for a required service plan.

 d Approximate cost required for credentialing.
-Typically done once per year; however, rotation sites may require additional checks or screens.
+Typically done one per year, however, rotation sites may require additional checks or screens.

 e Housing costs are based on clinical sites that are over 50 miles from campus.

-g The program uses the Typhon system of tracking, which offers the student a permanent record of procedures and patient encounters during the clinical year.
+g The program uses the Core ELMS system of tracking, which offers the student a permanent record of procedures and patient encounters during the clinical year.

 PAYMENT OF TUITION AND FEES